camunda/docker-camunda-bpm-platform/README.md

 If you are a Camunda enterprise customer you can use this image to build an enterprise version of the Docker image.
-Therefore set the `VERSION` build argument to the Camunda version with out the ee suffix, i.e. `7.8.1` and the `USER` and `PASSWORD` build argument to your enterprise credentials.
+Therefore set the `VERSION` build argument to the Camunda version with out the ee suffix, i.e. `7.8.1`, set the `EE` build argument to `true` and the `USER` and `PASSWORD` build argument to your enterprise credentials.

 **Note:** As the image uses a multi stage Dockerfile the credentials are